BJT207/video_dataset_preprocessing_helper/README.md

 The underlying image filtering script was developed by SharkWipf as part of their [nerf_dataset_preprocessing_helper](https://github.com/SharkWipf/nerf_dataset_preprocessing_helper)

-Requires a working ffmpeg installation to correctly function
+Requires ffmpeg-python, opencv-python, and tdqm